IamDaedalus/alx-system_engineering-devops/0x00-shell_basics/README.md

 6. this creates a directory in the /tmp directory
 7. this moves a file from one directory to the other
 8. this deletes a file from a directory
+9. this deletes a directory from another directory